+Remote directory

-Remote directory Enable user directory This option allows starting the LDAP service.
+Enable user directory This option allows starting the LDAP service.
 If this option is not selected, the module will be inactive.
 Server This field contains the name of the server that you had entered in the previous page.
 Port This field contains the listening port that you had selected in the previous page.

-Root domain (Base DN) The root domain of your directory as it was defined when it was created.
-5.1, Example dc=company,dc=org Username The login name allowing the firewall to connect to your LDAP server.
+Root domain (Base The root domain of your directory as it was defined when it was created.
+DN) Example dc=company,dc=org Username The login name allowing the firewall to connect to your LDAP server.
 Password The password created in the firewall for connecting to the LDAP server.
-Secure connection (SSL) Enable SSL access This option allows checking your digital certificate generated by the firewall's root CA Information is encrypted in SSL.
+Secure connection (SSL) Enable SSL access This option allows checking your digital certificate generated by the firewall's root CA. Information is encrypted in SSL.
 This method uses port 636.
 Public access to the LDAP is protected by the SSL protocol.
-Tublic access to the LDAT is protected by the 35L protocol.
-1 NOTE If this option is not selected, access will not be encrypted.
-Check the certificate During a connection to the LDAP database, the firewall will check that the certificate against a Certification Authority has been issued by the Certification Authority specified below.
+NOTE If this option is not selected, access will not be encrypted.
+Check the certificate against a Certification Authority During a connection to the LDAP database, the firewall will check that the certificate has been issued by the Certification Authority specified below.
 Certificate authority This option allows selecting the CA which will be used for verifying the server certificate issued by the LDAP server, in order to ensure the authenticity of the connection to this server.
-Click on the magnifying glass icon (🔎 ) to search for the corresponding CA. Intr ONOTE This option will be grayed out by default if the previous option Check that the
+Click on the magnifying glass icon ( ) to search for the corresponding CA.